totten/pathload-poc/README.md

 * [Issues and adaptations](doc/issues.md)
 * Benchmarking and optimization
-* Build and distribution of library archives (esp [adaptating](https://github.com/humbug/php-scoper) existing libraries to support `MAJOR` version coexistence)
+* Build and distribution of library archives (esp [adapting](https://github.com/humbug/php-scoper) existing libraries to support `MAJOR` version coexistence)

-## Usage (Module Developer)
+## Usage (Application/Module Developer)

-Suppose you are developing an application-module for WP/D7 that requires a library called `cloud-file-io` (`cloud-file-io@1.2.3`).
+Suppose you are developing an application or application-module (WP/D7-style) that requires a library called `cloud-file-io` (`cloud-file-io@1.2.3`).
 Here's how to use it:

 1. Download `pathload-0.php` and `cloud-file-io@1.2.3.phar` into your library folder (`$MY_MODULE/lib/`).